enasequence/read_docs/tax.md

 Submitters using the REST API to programmatically submit samples in XML format can use the taxonomy database look up to find what tax id they need to apply to their sample using these REST endpoints:

-1. If you know the scientific name of the organism you can find the taxonomy id with this endpoint `www.ebi.ac.uk/ena/data/taxonomy/v1/taxon/scientific-name/`.
+If you know the scientific name of the organism you can find the taxonomy id with this endpoint `www.ebi.ac.uk/ena/data/taxonomy/v1/taxon/scientific-name/`.
 Simply append the scientific name to the URL.
 You can use a browser or use cURL at the command line (the "see URL" program available on Linux and Mac).
+Note the use of `%20` to represent a space character.
+This is URL encoding and you may find the commands do not work unless you replace space characters with `%20`

 ```bash
 > curl "http://www.ebi.ac.uk/ena/data/taxonomy/v1/taxon/scientific-name/Leptonycteris%20nivalis"